Vyral/base-template/_posts/2018-08-02-dont-miss-this-latest-market-update-from-june-2018.md

 You’ve probably read or seen that inventory is still very low, but believe it or not, **our sales are really high.** That seems like a disconnect, but we’ve noticed that a lot of things that haven’t sold in the past are now being plucked off the market.

 The average sales price is now up to $192,000.
 Compared to this time last year, that’s an 8% gain.
-In the memphis market, we usually ride around 5%; our ebbs and flows aren’t typically too big, but we’ve been relatively steady since the 2007-2008 market crash.
+In the Memphis market, we usually ride around 5%; our ebbs and flows aren’t typically too big, but we’ve been relatively steady since the 2007-2008 market crash.

 {% include pullquote.html %}